 Renew your sense of place by experiencing the Farm at Natirar

 The famous 1912 Natirar Mansion has been lovingly restored to the grandeur of its past.
-Re-opened in June 2017, the Mansion with its expansive lawns, rolling hills, and historic architecture is available for your upcoming social or business event.
-Learn more here or call 908.901.4708.
+Re-opened in June 2017, the Mansion is available with its expansive lawns, rolling hills, and historic architecture for your upcoming social or business event.
+Learn more here or call us at 908.901.4708.

 Established in 1905, the 1000+ acre property was founded by Walter Graeme Ladd and Kate Macy Ladd to be their homestead.
 Their Mansion was completed in 1912, creating the largest estate in the area.

 The estate was named “Natirar” by the Ladds; an anagram for Raritan as the property stretches from what is now Route 206 to across the North Branch of the Raritan River.

 Following Mrs. Ladd’s death, Natirar and the Mansion served as a convalescent home until 1983.
 During that time, the property was sold to King Hassan II of Morocco.